 Lastly, career lattices depend on collaboration.
 They work best in an environment where employees are already working well across departments and where everyone is united around a shared vision.
 If collaboration is one of your company’s values, career lattices demonstrate that you’re actually willing to use your resources accordingly.

-A caveat: career lattices may not be the right fit for every industry and every role, so consider whether this kind of internal movement is possible in your organization.
+A caveat: career lattices career paths may not be the right fit for every industry and every role, so consider whether this kind of internal movement is possible in your organization.

 Moving an employee internally can be more complex than it seems.
-We’ve outlined your key considerations:
+Here are the six steps you need to consider to implement career lattices at your company:

 For your employees to feel empowered to make lattice moves—which are always internal and sometimes lateral—they need to know what opportunities exist.
 Develop a plan to promote available jobs.
 You can do this in company meetings or by email so everyone knows which opportunities they can pursue.